BUEC500C1/health-monitor-health_app/README.md

 ## Processor:

-Author: Steven
+Author: Dingjun Bian

-Description:
+Description: recieve the real time data of multiple sensors and evalute the data

--- Input
+-- Input:data of pulse blood pressure,blood oxygen

--- Output
+-- Output:transfer the processed data to database